yuqiii-wang/KnowledgeNotes/fundamental_computer/embedded_system/embedded_system_basics.md

 * For simpler embedded systems, the application code might run directly on the hardware (bare-metal programming)
 * Real-Time Operating System (RTOS): RTOSes are designed for applications where timing and responsiveness are critical.

-## Common Pins and Use Cases

-### General Purpose Input/Output (GPIO) Pins

-* Reading Switches/Buttons: As inputs, GPIO pins can detect when a button is pressed or a switch is toggled.
-* Controlling LEDs: As outputs, they can turn LEDs on or off.
-* Controlling Relays/Motors: They can activate relays or control the on/off state of motors (often requiring additional driver circuits).

-### Power and Ground Pins

-* VCC/VDD: These typically refer to the positive power supply voltage.
-* GND: This is the common ground reference for the circuit, typically 0V.
-* VIN: Input for an unregulated voltage, often used when an on-board voltage regulator converts it to the required operating voltage (VCC/VDD).

 ## Main Controller